-What follows is my provisional translation of a prayer from Baháʼuʼlláh, the original text of which is published in Áthár-i-Qalam-i-Aʻlá, vol. 6, pp. 20–21.
+What follows is my provisional translation (in other words, not official or authorized; see here for more) of a prayer from Baháʼuʼlláh, the original text of which is published in Áthár-i-Qalam-i-Aʻlá, vol. 6, pp. 20–21.

 The Most Holy, the Most Exalted